 The subject parcel is not public open space, and the proposed land use change alone will not affect public open space.
+The same amount of native habitat preservation will occur with either the adopted or the proposed future land use designation.
 Discourages the proliferation of urban sprawl.